MelikaWorks/translation-order-app/README.md

 - GitHub Actions (CI/CD)

 ## 🚀 Quick Start (local)

-Adjust the paths according to your actual repo structure.
-If you have a solution file, use it.
-If not, run the web project directly.
+To run locally, restore, build, and run the solution or web project as below.

 ```bash
 # Option A) With solution file: